ccseifert/docs/manager-README.md

 happens frustratingly more often than one would think.
 Might be time for a new phone.

 There are very few things that I will do at Rangle that are more important than talking with you if you need to talk to me.
-Slack me, email me, drop by my desk (R19), grab time in my calendar.
+Slack me, email me, drop by my desk, grab time in my calendar.
 If you don’t find time in my calendar, message me and I’ll make time.

 Sometimes I like to get some work done on the weekends.
 Assuming it's not marked as urgent, if I message you on the weekend, **I don't expect you to respond**.
 I don't expect you to work on weekends unless something has been planned ahead of time.
 I want you to enjoy your life outside of the office so that you're happy, healthy and focused when you are at Rangle.